qala-io/sql-course/README.md

 ### Homework:

+1. For each day of current and previous years, get the number of injections uploaded.
+Days without injections should have 0.
+2. There are 5 dice: two are 4-sided (numbers 1 through 4) and the other 3 are 6-sided (numbers 1 through 6).
+What's the probability the sum is going to be 15?
+To figure it out you need to generate all possible combinations of these 5 dice, then count the number of combinations that sum up to 15 and number of all possible combinations.
+Then divide one by the other.
-We will consider a famous Tuesday Boy problem in Probability Theory.
+3. We will consider a famous Tuesday Boy problem in Probability Theory.
 Our goal would be to generate a set of rows and then calculate probabilities (frequencies).

 <details>
 <summary> <b>Problem1 - probability of a boy given families with at least one boy</b></summary>